 Growth of the college naturally necessitated growth of its newspaper.
 Thus in 1963, an eight-page issue was published on alternate weeks, and the following year each weekly issue contained eight pages.
 Circulation was 2,500 in 1963.
 Special editions of 16 and 48 pages were published in 1966-67 and 1967-68 respectively.

 The design on the flag of the newspaper was for the first 36 years simply the words “All State,” printed over an outline of Tennessee.
 In 1966, a circular seal replaced this; 10 years later a more contemporary design was adopted to keep up with the ever-changing university.
 After that, the image placed on the front reflected the Browning cupola, a distinctive image of Austin Peay State University.
-In 2007, editor in chief Stephanie Coward worked to once again update the masthead.
+Since 2007, the masthead has been updated four times reflecting the rapidly changing world of journalism.

 Established in 1966, the Board of Student Publications served as the guiding council of The All State.
 It was comprised of both faculty and students and aimed to “help maintain the best standards of collegiate journalism in student publications” at Austin Peay.
-The university, under the leadership of Dr. Sherry Hoppe, dissolved the board in Fall 2004 due to inactivity.
+The university, under the leadership of Dr. Sherry Hoppe, dissolved the board in Fall 2004.

 The present and future of The All State hold prospects of continuing expansion.
 For the first time in its history, the 1976-77 newspapers were laid out in a six-column format rather than five.
-Today, it contains anywhere from eight to 12 or more pages and has a circulation of 2,000.
-It was redesigned in Spring 2004 under the leadership of first Louise Morales and then Cheryl Hunter-Grah, although the paper had undergone several redesigns since 1977.
-Coward spearheaded minimal changes in 2007 to further update the design of the newspaper.
+Today, it contains anywhere from eight to 12 or more pages and has a circulation of 2,000 - 3,000.

 Under Armstrong's leadership, The All State again earned high honors at the 2012 Southeast Journalism Conference.
-The All State was named fourth-best in the Southeast, among its highest honors.
+The All State was named fourth-best in the Southeast, among its highest honors, at that time it's highest SEJC honor.
 Several staff members also earned high honors for their illustrations, design, cartoons and other categories.

 In 2012, The All State's editorial cartoonist Christy Walker became the first staff member to be named a finalist for an individual Pacemaker, the highest national award for collegiate journalists.

-Current staff include the editor-in-chief, managing editor, section editors (including News, Perspectives, Photo, Features, Sports and Online), assistant section editors (including News, Perspectives, Features, Sports, Online and Multimedia), staff writers, staff photographers, chief copy editor, copy editors, advertising manager, advertising representatives, business manager and circulation manager.
-The entire revenue for the The All State comes from advertising earnings and student activity fees.
+Current staff include the editor-in-chief, managing editor, section editors (including News, Perspectives, Photo, Features, Sports and Online), assistant section editors (including News, Perspectives, Features, Sports, Online and Multimedia), staff writers, staff photographers, chief copy editor, copy editors, and advertising manager.

 Many opportunities are available at The All State for students interested in journalism, marketing, public relations, advertising, political science, history and other fields.